Visual Effects for Film, TV and Animation (Postgraduate Diploma, L9, 60 ECTS)

 Postgraduate Diploma in Science in Visual Effects for Film, TV & Animation (Level 9, 60 ECTS)

 **As only eligible applicants will be considered and asked to submit their portfolio, please ensure that your application is complete by uploading ALL supporting documents prior to the application deadline.
 The onus is on each applicant to ensure ALL documents are uploaded.
-LIT will not pursue applicants for missing documents for incomplete applications**
+TUS will not pursue applicants for missing documents for incomplete applications**

 For queries relating to the course